ava-labs/avalanche-docs/docs/tooling/cli-guides/upload-a-custom-vm-to-cloud.md

   ▸ <keyName>
 ```

-Use the given fee-paying key as the control key for the Subnet:
+Use the same key as the control key for the Subnet:

 ```text
 Use the arrow keys to navigate: ↓ ↑ → ←